-Even though it is considered as a trek of a difficult in terms of difficulty level, Rupin Pass in India attracts lots of adventure-seeking souls.
+Even though it is considered a trek of difficulty in terms of difficulty level, Rupin Pass in India attracts lots of adventure-seeking souls.
 After starting from the greener parts of the region with a moderate temperature, the trek route takes you to snowfields and valleys of lofty peaks with the temperature taking a significant dip.

 Quick Facts about Rupin Pass Trek

 - Region- Dhauladhar range of the Himachal region

 - Trek Altitude- 15,250 ft

 - End Point- Sangla (Shimla)

 - Temperature- Average day temperatures vary at Rupin Pass from plus 18 degrees Celsius to plus 10 degrees Celsius.